robotics-erlangen/framework/docs/language-services.md

 ```

 ## Typescript
-Typescript linting is done with a project local installation of *tslint*.
+Typescript linting is done with a project local installation of *eslint*.
 IntelliSense is provided by *tsserver*.

 To make use of those, you first need to install *npm* which is usually distributed
 alongside [NodeJS](https://nodejs.org).
 On most modern Linux Systems, it should